huhao1987/termux-tasker/README.md

 installation source, you will have to uninstall the Termux application and all currently installed plugins.

 ## How to use

 1. Create a new Tasker Action.
 2. In the resulting Select Action Category dialog, select Plugin.
 3. In the resulting Termux:Task dialog, select Termux:Task.
+(From v0.4_hao)
+4. Give the permission of write and read sotrage, it allows you to choose the folder for scripts on your internal storage of your phone.
-4. Edit the configuration to specify the executable in `~/.termux/tasker/` to execute, and if it should be executed in the background (the default) or in a new terminal session.
+5. Choose the folder which includes your scripts.If you don`t change it, it will be default set as `~/.termux/tasker/` and if it should be executed in the background (the default) or in a new terminal session.

 ## License